My sitemap is blank, what’s wrong?

 Most cache plugins allow you to exclude the sitemap URLs from being cached and/or minified.
 Please read this article for more information on the sitemap cache.

 Invalid XML code

 Open the sitemap and the sitemap stylesheet in Firefox to see if any errors display.
 If an error displays, please read this article about common sitemap errors.

 Yoast SEO uses WordPress site URLs to generate the sitemap.
 In rare cases, these URLs may not match the preferred URL format of your site.
 To solve this, follow these steps:

 When you’re logged in, you will be in your ‘Dashboard’.

 On the left-hand side, you will see a menu.
 In that menu, click on ‘Settings’.

 - Click on ‘General’.

-The Settings menu will expand providing you additional options.
+The Settings menu will expand providing you with additional options.
 Click on ‘General’.